elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/010-uses-for-modules.md

 In the last two issues, we covered mixins and namespacing, two of the most common uses for modules.
 In the second half of this series, we'll look at some other ways to use modules that are not quite so obvious.

-Today, we'll focus on the question that caused me to write this series in the first place.
+We can now focus on the question that caused me to write this series in the first place.
 Many readers were confused by my use of `extend self` within earlier Practicing Ruby articles, and this lead to a number of interesting questions on the mailing list at the time these articles were originally published.
-While I tried my best to answer them directly, I think we're in much better shape for studying this topic now that the last two articles have laid a bit of a foundation for us.
+While I tried my best to answer them directly, I think we're in better shape to study this topic now that the last two articles have laid a foundation for us.

 ### Review of how `extend()` works